elimbaum/eecs-senior-project/notes.md

 *on latency:* latency scheduling seems like it was done before hand. perhaps i could reschedule something, based on my estimate of how long the computation will take (it might not be constant time in something that i’ll know at schedule time, but maybe).

+Still can’t get LLI to run on gem5. going into build.ninja (hacky) and removing `--export-dynamic` (equivalent to `rdynamic` for linker) and adding `-static` allows compilation to succeed, but then same symbol lookup issue as before in kaleidoscope.

 ### mmap

 reading mmap man page. then will start reserving IO, etc.